AndreaGiulianoK/OwlOSC/README.md

 		UDPListener listener;

 		private void Start() {

 			//Instantiate Sender and send a message
 			sender = new UDPSender("127.0.0.1",55555);
 			sender.Send(new OscMessage("/test", 42, "hello"));

 			//Instantiate Listener and register address
 			listener = new UDPListener(55555);
 			listener.AddAddress("/test",(packet) => {
 				Debug.Log(packet.ToString());
 			});
 			listener.StartAddressEvaluationLoop();

-			//Optionally you read directly in a coroutine StartCoroutine(ReadLoop());
+			//Optionally you can read directly in a coroutine StartCoroutine(ReadLoop());
 		}